County of Alameda

 DESCRIPTION

-Under general supervision, develop, implement, manage, monitor, and coordinate comprehensive health, safety, and accident prevention programs in the Health Care Services Agency (HCSA); develop related policies and procedures; monitor and ensure compliance with federal, state, and local laws, codes, policies, and regulations pertaining to safety and accident prevention; and to perform other related duties as required.
+Under general supervision, develop, implement, manage, monitor, and coordinate comprehensive health, safety, and accident prevention programs in Alameda County Health (” AC Health”); develop related policies and procedures; monitor and ensure compliance with federal, state, and local laws, codes, policies, and regulations pertaining to safety and accident prevention; and to perform other related duties as required.

 DISTINGUISHING FEATURES

-This is a single-position classification located in HCSA that reports to HCSA’s Chief Departmental Human Resources Administrator or designee and is responsible for supervising and directing all aspects of HCSA’s safety program, including safety policies, procedures, pre-employment and recurrent medical testing, and safety practice training.
+This is a single-position classification located in AC Health that reports to AC Health’s Chief Departmental Human Resources Administrator or designee and is responsible for supervising and directing all aspects of AC Health’s safety program, including safety policies, procedures, pre-employment and recurrent medical testing, and safety practice training.
 This classification provides supervision of a multidisciplinary team and serves as a consultant to staff responsible for or engaged in safety-related activities.
-This class is distinguished from the lower-level classification of Safety Officer in that the Supervising Safety Officer, HCSA, is responsible for supervising the day-to-day functions of the safety operation unit in the Agency, while the Safety Officer is the professional-level classification responsible for working on safety duties and processes.
+This classification is distinguished from the lower-level classification of Safety Officer in that the Supervising Safety Officer, AC Health, is responsible for supervising the day-to-day functions of the Health and Safety Unit, while the Safety Officer is the professional-level classification responsible for working on safety duties and processes.

 MINIMUM QUALIFICATIONS